sstucki/system-f-agda/README.md

     C-x C-n typeOf [] (Λ (λ' (var zero) (var zero)))

-in the module `SystemF.TypeCheck` runs the type-checking decision procedures to determine the type of the polymorphic identity function.
+in the module `SystemF.TypeCheck` runs the type-checking decision procedure to determine the type of the polymorphic identity function.
 It should return

     yes (∀' (var zero →' var zero) , Λ (λ' (var zero) (var zero)))